A Carroll Limit of AdS/CFT: A Triality with Flat Space Holography?

 Another important direction is to add fermions to our description.
 Carroll fermions have been studied in \cite{Bergshoeff:2023vfd, Banerjee:2022ocj, Bagchi:2022eui, Koutrolikos:2023evq}.
 However, it is still an open problem how to couple them supersymmetrically to a bosonic action when the Carroll limit is of magnetic type.
 Our proposed holography gives a ground motivation to explore this issue, since the gauge theory appears to be in the \emph{magnetic} Carroll limit.
 The main issue with magnetic Carroll supersymmetry is that the commutator of two supersymmetry transformations does not close into a translation.
 It would be interesting to explore if this is connected to the non-closure of the symmetry algebra found in this letter.
 Perhaps one needs to introduce new modified brackets that take into account the constraints produced by the Lagrange multipliers, similarly to the Dirac brackets in the Hamiltonian quantisation.
 The electric Carroll limit does not involve Lagrange multipliers, suggesting why the issue of non-closure does not occur there.

+Regarding the symmetries of the Carroll $\mathcal{N}=4$ SYM action, it would be important to study their Noether charges.
+It might be possible that many of the symmetries found in this letter have vanishing charge, and therefore can be discarded for being 'unphysical'.
+This would have a holographic consequence, as only the physical charges are expected to be matched in the dual gravity theory.
+We leave this investigation for future work.

-The proposed triality between Carroll string theory, relativistic strings in flat spacetime and Carroll $\mathcal{N}=4$ SYM, potentially, provides a new window to look into the problem of flat space holography.
+The proposed triality between Carroll string theory, relativistic strings in flat spacetime and Carroll $\mathcal{N}=4$ SYM, potentially, provides a new window to look into the problem of flat space holography \footnote{See also \cite{Banerjee:2025tec} for an approach to derive celestial CFTs from the AdS/CFT, and \cite{Filippas:2024tgs} for a nesting of flat space into the AdS/CFT.}.
+This map provides a concrete setting where infrared-divergent observables in flat space can be computed in Carroll-AdS, where such infrared problems are naturally tamed, e.g. the 1-loop partition function, as commented in \cite{Matulich:2019cdo}.
 This naturally raises the question of what is the duality that relates Carroll string theory and relativistic string theory in the compactified flat spacetime.
 For non-relativistic string theory, T-duality maps a non-relativistic into a relativistic action \cite{Gomis:2005pg, Bergshoeff:2018yvt}.
 This is possible due to the presence of the critical B-field playing a crucial role in the Buscher rules.
 For Carroll string theory, this is no longer the case, and therefore this issue deserves a more refined idea.
+An interesting direction to explore is given by the fact Carroll AdS is isomorphic to the blow up of time-like infinity in flat spacetime, $\mathsf{Ti}$ \cite{Figueroa-OFarrill:2021sxz}.
+It would be interesting to understand how the internal space $X^5$ behaves under the blow up.
+By requiring to match Carroll AdS$_5\times$S$^5$, together with matching the physical symmetries of Carroll $\mathcal{N}=4$ SYM, we expect this will fix the $X^5$ geometry.

 Finally, it would be interesting to see if the Carroll bulk holography proposed in this letter has any application in the context of a hypothetical de Sitter holography, as suggested in \cite{Blair:2025nno, Argandona:2025jhg}.